sanger-bentley-group/gps-visualiser/README.md

 # GPS Visualiser
-Summarisation of the findings in GPS (Global Pneumococcal Sequencing Project) country specific analysis papers in visual format
+Summarisation of the findings in GPS (Global Pneumococcal Sequencing Project) country-specific analysis papers in a visual format.